23 Feb What to look for in Cyber Risk Insurance

 When underwriters evaluate a potential client, they’re trying to assess the risks.
 They want to make sure the odds are low they’ll have to pay out on a claim and will calculate a more expensive premium for the same amount of coverage to mitigate the dangers posed by riskier clients.

 Therefore, the safer a company’s IT infrastructure appears during this process, the better the chance they’ll be eligible for the coverage they seek and get a reasonable and fair rate.

 If an assessor deems an opportunity too risky, they might not offer coverage at all.
-But if the customer seems responsible and on top of things, they’re more likely to charge a lower premium and offer a policy with lower deductibles and higher payout caps.
+But if the customer seems responsible, they’re more likely to charge a lower premium and offer a policy with lower deductibles and higher payout caps.

 MSPs can add value at this stage by performing their own assessment and spotting the problem areas underwriters will likely flag as risks.
 They can then provide services and support to close weak spots in the company’s IT defenses and put in place the necessary preventative measures before they even apply.

 Additionally, MSPs can confer with customers during the cyber insurance process to help them evaluate their coverage options, making recommendations and steering them toward reputable providers and favorable policies.

 Once a business has signed on the dotted line and purchased a cyber insurance policy, they’re expecting claims to be paid out in the event of an applicable incident.
 But if they’re not maintaining the “due care” expected by the insurance company, a claim could be rejected.

 MSPs can once again be incredibly helpful by implementing any required improvements or updates on their client’s behalf.
 Equally essential, MSPs can also perform the painstakingly critical work of documenting and reporting on these efforts.
 Because even if a company has done everything right, without proof an insurance company can still deny a payout.